practo/Practo-Careers/docs/index.md

 #### Latest:

+- **\[Oct 26th, 2021 08:15 PM\]** There might be a confusion for Round 2 timings: **If you get selected after Round 1** interview, your Round 2 will be scheduled at 11:00 AM.
+The Google Meet link will be emailed to you.
+(There are no interviews at 2 PM)

 - **\[Oct 26th, 2021 11:30 AM\]** The HackerRank Test results, interview time and the Google Meet links have been shared.
 If you don't have the details, please contact your Placement Office.
 Interviews start at 10:00 AM tomorrow (27th Oct).

 #### Previous: